Great-O-Khan: United Empire (2020–present)

 On October 16, 2020, O-Kharn, now going by the slightly modified ring name Great-O-Khan, returned to NJPW during G1 Climax 30, helping Will Ospreay defeat Kazuchika Okada.
 He joined Ospreay and his girlfriend, Bea Priestley, in a new faction, The Empire.
 In November 2020, O-Khan and new member of The Empire, Jeff Cobb would enter World Tag League where they finished with a record of 5 wins and 4 losses.
 The faction would rename itself United Empire in January 2021.
 O-Khan would wrestle and lose to Hiroshi Tanahashi at Wrestle Kingdom 15.
 After Tanahashi defeated Shingo Takagi in the main event of The New Beginning in Nagoya to win the NEVER Openweight Championship, O-Khan would attack Tanahashi and then issue a challenge for the following months Castle Attack event.
 At Castle Attack, Tanahashi would once again defeat O-Khan.
 In March 2021, O-Khan entered the New Japan Cup for the first time, where he defeated Tetsuya Naito in the first round, but lost to Toru Yano in the second round.
 Following this O-Khan feuded with Tetsuya Naito culminating in a singles match at the 26th April Road To Wrestling Dontaku event.
-O-Kahn was defeated by Naito in this match.
-In September O-Kahn was announced as a participant in G1 Climax 31, his first appearance in the tournament.
+O-Khan was defeated by Naito in this match.
+In September O-Khan was announced as a participant in G1 Climax 31, his first appearance in the tournament.
 He finished the tournament with a record of four wins and five defeats, for a total of 8 points.
 At Power Struggle, O-Khan unsuccessfully challenged Toru Yano in an amateur rules match for the 2021 KOPW provisional championship.
-O-Khan's 2021 concluded with World Tag League, teaming with Aaron Heanre.
+O-Khan's 2021 concluded with World Tag League, teaming with Aaron Henare.
 The team finished with a score of fourteen points, seven wins and four losses.

 O-Khan began 2022 with a loss to Sanada at Wrestle Kingdom 16 in a special singles match.
 An entrant in the 2022 New Japan Cup, O-Khan was defeated by Zack Sabre Jr. in the third round.
 On April 9, O-Khan and Cobb became the IWGP Tag-team Champions for the first time in both men's careers, during the Hyper Battle series.
 The two lost the titles at Wrestling Dontaku, ending their reign at 22 days.
 They regained the titles on June 12, at Dominion 6.12 in Osaka-jo Hall.
-After losing the titles at AEW x NJPW: Forbidden Door, O-Khan was announced to be a part of the G1 Climax 32 in July, where he would compete in the B Block.
+After losing the titles at Forbidden Door, O-Khan was announced to be a part of the G1 Climax 32 in July, where he would compete in the B Block.
 O-Khan finished the tournament with 4 points, failing to advance to the semi-finals.